-3. The CEC Chairperson shall be elected, upon recommendation of the President of Georgia, under the procedure established by the rules of procedure of the Parliament of Georgia, by the Parliament of Georgia.
-If the CEC Chairperson is elected by a majority of at least two thirds of the total members of the Parliament of Georgia, his/her term of office shall be five years, and in another case, his/her term of office shall be 6 months.
+3. The CEC Chairperson shall be elected by the Parliament of Georgia under the procedure established by the rules of procedure of the Parliament of Georgia, upon recommendation of the President of Georgia.
+If the CEC Chairperson is elected by a majority of at least two thirds of the total members of the Parliament of Georgia, his/her term of office shall be five years; otherwise, his/her term of office shall be six months.
+If the new CEC Chairperson is not elected before the terms of office of the current CEC Chairperson expires, the terms of office of the current CEC Chairperson is elected.